Glarblar/LoL-Champion-Suggester/README.md

 # LoL-Champion-Suggester

+Inputs:
-Inputs: Prefered playable champions
+  Prefered playable champions
+  Role

+Output:
-Output: a champion suggestion to pickup
+  a champion suggestion to pickup

 Constraints:
 Current champion WR (Based on your elo?
 Based on Diamond+?)